-The Metro is a free weekday newspaper in the Greater Vancouver area that for a while included daily AR content.
-The full name of the newspaper is the Vancouver Metro to distinguish it from the Metro newspapers published by the same company in different cities and countries.
-At least some of these related newspapers have also used AR.
+The Metro was a free weekday newspaper in the Greater Vancouver area that for a while included daily AR content.
+After the first edition of this article was written, the name of the newspaper was changed to Star Metro Vancouver, which distinguished it from the Metro newspapers published in different cities and countries.
+At least some of these newspapers have also used AR.

-In my exploration of the newspaper's augmented reality features I encountered YouTube videos, movie clips, videos that seemed that seemed to have been created by the newspaper, extra photos, photo slide shows, and an informative poster about training for a marathon.
+In my exploration of the newspaper's augmented reality features, I encountered YouTube videos, movie clips, videos that seemed to have been created by the newspaper, extra photos, photo slide shows, and an informative poster about training for a marathon.
 The newspaper also offered a competition code that was available through AR.
 The augmented reality was provided via Metro's own app for mobile devices.

 Burnaby NOW (part of the NOW newspaper group) is a free community newspaper that is published twice a week.
 At one time, each issue offered AR features similar to those of the Metro newspaper.
 The paper also enabled people to buy concert tickets through augmented reality.
 Burnaby NOW used the Layar app to provide its AR.

 Other Newspapers That Have Used AR